coders-school/cpp-fundamentals/module3/03_pointers.en.md

 ## Important rule

-Unless absolutely necessary, then we don't use pointers at all.
+Unless absolutely necessary, we don't use pointers at all.